rqlite/rqlite/README.md

 This single node automatically becomes the leader.
 You can pass `-h` to `rqlited` to list all configuration options.

 ### Docker
 Alternatively you can pull the latest release via `docker pull rqlite/rqlite`.
+Check out the [rqlite Docker page](https://hub.docker.com/r/rqlite/rqlite/) for more details on running nodes via Docker.

 ### Forming a cluster
 While not strictly necessary to run rqlite, running multiple nodes means you'll have a fault-tolerant cluster.
 Start two more nodes, allowing the cluster to tolerate failure of a single node, like so: